formapro-forks/ZhukVRequestStreamCopy/src/RequestStream/Request/Web/README.md

 -------------

 To use the query you want to use this type of query.
 For example a socket or stream.
-Vebabstratst - is abstract core for sending requests HTTP and HTTPS.
+WebAbstratst - is abstract core for sending requests HTTP and HTTPS.

 Usage